dotnet/linker/docs/illink-options.md

 ### Ignoring embedded XML control files

-The linker recognizes embedded XML resources based on name as special one which can alter the linking behaviour.
+The linker recognizes embedded XML resources based on name as special ones which can alter the linking behaviour.
 The behaviour can be suppressed if necessary by using control options listed below.